nuclear-tests/test-ghapy/README.md

 The `pr` object contains checks that should be performed on the pull request that triggered the check.

-Each check is a key-value pair where
+Each check is a key-value pair where the key is the name of the check to perform and the value is